Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 <aside>
 	<h4>Specifying versions</h4>
-	You may like to amend your package.json to replace the versions above with more recent ones.
+	You may like to amend your <code>package.json</code> to replace the versions above with more recent ones.
 You can find the latest version on the relevant NPM module page linked above.
 The versions shown here are known to work by the Origami team, and are expressed using the <a href='http://www.semver.org'>Semver</a> <code>^</code> operator, which accepts updated versions up to but not including the next major version (note that this doesn't work in the same way for versions &lt; 1 so to get the same behaviour, specify the range explicitly)
 </aside>

 ## 4. Set up a bower package manifest

 Hopefully you know which Origami modules you want.
 If you don't, check out the Origami registry for a list of all our supported components.
-You can also add any module from the [bower registry](http://sindresorhus.com/bower-components/) that has a [commonJS interface](http://wiki.commonjs.org/wiki/Modules/1.1).
+You can also add any module from the [bower registry](http://bower.io/search/) that has a [commonJS interface](http://wiki.commonjs.org/wiki/Modules/1.1).

 Once you know which Origami modules you want, create a `bower.json` file in the root of your project.
-This you have to create yourself, and it will be different for each project, but it must conform to the bower [configuration spec](https://docs.google.com/a/ft.com/document/d/1APq7oA9tNao1UYWyOm8dKqlRP2blVkROYLZ2fLIjtWc/edit).
-It's not very well documented currently, but is very similar to npm's config.
+This you have to create yourself, and it will be different for each project, but it must conform to the bower [configuration spec](http://bower.io/docs/creating-packages/), which is very similar to npm's config.
 Here is an example (used by one of the Origami web services):

 	{
 	   "name": "tweet-service",
 	   "dependencies": {
 	      "o-tweet": ">=0.1 <1",
-	      "o-techdocs": ">=0.0.3 <1",
+	      "o-techdocs": "^2.0.0",
 	      "jquery": "^2.0"
 	   }
 	}

 You should set `name` to be the name of your project's repo.  `dependencies` is a list of the front-end modules you would like to use in your project.
-If the module is in the [origami registry](http://registry.origami.ft.com) or the [bower registry](http://sindresorhus.com/bower-components/), you can simply specify the version number you want (using [semver](http://semver.org) rules), otherwise you must provide the full path to the component's repository followed by a hash and the version you want.
+If the module is in the [Origami registry](http://registry.origami.ft.com) or the [bower registry](http://bower.io/search/), you can simply specify the version number you want (using [semver](http://semver.org) rules), otherwise you must provide the full path to the component's repository followed by a hash and the version you want.

 This time we're listing these are *dependencies*, not *devDependencies*, because they are actually required by your project in production.